by Marc Huminilowycz

 - you can’t afford the upfront cost.

-- you won’t own the house long enough to recoup the cost
+- you won’t own the house long enough to recoup the cost of installation.

 Wood Pellets—The Other Green Choice